20 Facts About The Goonies

-The “bats” were actually just bowties and wads of black paper mache blown out of air cannons.
+The “bats” were actually just bow ties and wads of black papier-mâché blown out of air cannons.

 Believing Chunk is pranking him over the phone again, the police officer Chunk talks to recalls one of Chunk’s stories about “little creatures that multiply when you pour water on them,” which is a reference to the movie Gremlins.
 Steven Spielberg was an executive producer on both films, and screenwriter Chris Columbus wrote both movies as well.
 Corey Feldman also appeared in both movies.

-In addition to serving as executive produce and receiving a “Story by” credit, Spielberg also secretly directed the scene in which the Goonies bang on the underground pipes as well as the wishing well scene.
+In addition to serving as executive producer and receiving a “Story by” credit, Spielberg also secretly directed the scene in which the Goonies bang on the underground pipes as well as the wishing well scene.

 The slide the Goonies ride to get to the cave with One-Eyed Willy’s ship was a fully functioning waterslide (the end credits thank the Langford Surf Coaster Corporation for building it).
 Donner and the crew would allegedly sneak in after filming wrapped for the day to ride the slide.

-Not only was Feldman’s character appropriately named because he talked a lot, but the name fit for another reason.
+Not only was Corey Feldman’s character appropriately named because he talked a lot, but the name fit for another reason.
 The scene where Mama Fratelli pulls the jewels out of Mouth’s mouth was shot in one take with Feldman managing to fit all of the jewels in his mouth at once.